israelpina004/final_project_empirekillers/README.md

 ## "What did you guys make?"

-We have replicated the SHA-512 encryption algorithm through Python.
+We have replicated the SHA-512 encryption algorithm through a Python program.

 ### "What's SHA-512?"